quackbarc/garyc-sketch-tweaks/README.md

 * `show()` casts passed-in IDs into a `Number` first since the fire from page load passes them as strings.
 * `show()` ignores non-numerical IDs.

+##### noz.rip
+* Viewer canvas is centered with `place-self` instead of `position: absolute`.
+* Viewer button SVGs are recreated due to how large their codes are.

 ### Personal tweaks

 * There's a nice little interface for userscript preferences (found in the gallery).
 * Pressing `right` in the gallery when no sketch is open shows the latest sketch.
+* Sketches can be saved in either the `getIMG.php` quality or gallery-viewer quality.
 * Gallery thumbnails can be shown in different qualities: default, downscaled, rasterized, and the old default.
 * Gallery dims out when viewing sketches.
 Gary commented this out in his code and I thought it looked nice.
 * Gallery viewer has a box shadow so it visually stands out.